ziyuanli17/MrMesh/README.md

 # User Instruction
 ## Preparations
 1. Download the [stable release](https://github.com/ziyuanli17/CardioFree/releases) and extract the ziped file
-2. Run **GUI.exe** (Currently only support Windows machine)
+2. Run **GUI.exe** (Currently only support Windows machine but the Mac version is coming soon)
 **NOTE**: the input folder contains two example dicom files. example1: segmentation works using mUNet only. example2: mUnet outlier, EF required.
 If you are using your own file(s), make sure they match the examples' file type and dimensions (2D images + time series + slices along z)
-3. Wait until the mUnet segmentation finishes and the results are displayed **NOTE**: All outputs will be saved in the **Output folder**
+3. Wait until the mUnet segmentation finishes and the results are displayed
+**NOTE**: All outputs will be saved in the **Output folder**

 Ready to generate all hell through a 3-step magic?